-Graduates of the program can have direct patient interaction by working as a chairside dental assistant in a general practice dental office, or in any of the other specialty practices including periodontics, orthodontics, oral surgery, pedodontics (childrens dentistry), endodontics, & prosthodontics.
-In addition dental assistants can work in the front office as a receptionist and/or office manager.
-Other job opportunities include public health educator or administrator, sales representative, continuing education coordinator, and consultant.
+Graduates of the program can have direct patient interaction by working as a chairside dental assistant in a general practice dental office or in any of the other specialty practices including periodontics, orthodontics, oral surgery, pedodontics (childrens dentistry), endodontics & prosthodontics.
+In addition, dental assistants can work in the front office as a receptionist and/or office manager.
+Other job opportunities include public health educator or administrator, sales representative, continuing education coordinator and/or consultant.

 • English proficiency: ENGL 1A, 1AH, 1S & 1T, ESLL 26 or equivalent.

 • Mathematics proficiency: MATH 57, 105, 108 or equivalent.

 A minimum of 90 units is required* to include:

 • Completion of one of the following general education patterns: Foothill General Education, CSU General Education Breadth Requirements or the Intersegmental General Education Transfer Curriculum (IGETC)